Skip to main content

 When the support team for an addicted loved one becomes educated and learns how enabling behaviors have a negative impact, they need help to move forward.
 Freeman Recovery Center in Tennessee offers professional therapists and interventionists to assist in setting healthy boundaries.

 Contact us if an intervention may be vital for your loved one to accept treatment.
-As a result, you can learn how to form a strong support bond and stay true to the boundaries you set.
+As a result, you can learn how to form a strong support bond and stay true to the boundaries you set and live the sober life you want.

 It’s time to reclaim your life